EarthScope/rover/docs/commands.md

 #### SNCLQ and Samplerate

 Query parameters can be named (network, station, location, channel, quality, samplerate) and unambiguous abbreviations are accepted.
-Alternative SNCLQ can be supplied (which can be truncated on the right, but must contain at least one period).
+Alternatively, a SNCLQ can be supplied (which can be truncated on the right, but must contain at least one underscore).

 The wildcards '*' and '?' can be used.